mmgrt/bitnami-openldap-arm64/README.md

 >Not affiliated with Bitnami.

->Use at own risk, no gurantes provided.
+>Use at own risk, no guarantee provided.

 >⚠️ Don't use on production unless you know what are doing!